rebeccaferrell/CSSS508/Lectures/slides_week_6.md

 ===
 incremental: true

-When you want to iterate over something that isn't numeric but want to keep numeric track of where you are in the loop, `seq_along` is useful:
+When you want to loop over something that isn't numeric but want to have a numeric index of where you are in the loop, `seq_along` is useful:

 ```r